supakeen/fedora-omnifests/README.md

 # Fedora Omnifests

+> [!CAUTION]
+> These omnifests belong to [otk](https://github.com/osbuild/otk).
+We're currently not working on `otk` but the lessons learned in making it are being used to make our [image definitions](https://github.com/osbuild/images) declarative.

 This repository is used to manage the Fedora omnifests.
 Omnifests are the input format for [otk](https://github.com/osbuild/otk). `otk` compiles these omnifests to the inputs for image build tooling.